neurite/debian-setup/docs/0100-prepare.md

 ### Bootable USB Drive

 1. Download [the latest, stable image file](http://www.debian.org/CD/http-ftp/#stable).
-Only the first ISO is needed for installation with internet connection.
+Only the ISO file is needed.
+If there are multiple ISO files, only the first ISO is needed for installation with internet connection.
 2. Write the image to a USB drive.
 Using `/dev/sdx` and `/dev/diskx` below as an example. **Double check that `/dev/sdx` or `/dev/diskx` is the USB drive you want to write the image to**.
+It is important the drive is _not_ mounted.
+Run `lsblk` or `diskutil list` to make sure there is no mount point for the device.
+If there is a mount point, `umount` the drive first.
     1. Linux
         1. `lsblk`
         2. `umount /dev/sdx` or `umount /media/usbx`, unmount device or directory